 p1-stats

-A vector is a data structure that is part of the Standard Template Library (STL).
+A std::vector is a data structure that is part of the C++ Standard Library.
 Vectors are great for storing sequences of items, and we’ll store a sequence of doubles in this project.

-You can use a vector by including the library at the the top of your program.
+You can use a std::vector by including the <vector> library at the the top of your program.
+In non-header files, you may add using std::vector; or using namespace std; to allow using the unqualified name vector (without the std:: prefix).

 #include <vector>